aderussell/string-to-CGPathRef/README.md

 * All the method names have been changed to make them clearer.
 * The CoreText internals have been seperated from the UIBezierPath category, this means that OS X can now use the CoreText methods (that return CGPathRef).
 * The multiline methods now support justified text alignment.
 (Note that doesn't suport Natural aligment; that will be left aligned).
+*

+## License
+ARCGPathFromString is available under the MIT license.
+See the LICENSE file for more info.